2026 Comparison

 Can I use both?

 Absolutely.
-Some investors use BatchLeads for skip tracing and Driving for Dollars, then use AcquireDeeds for direct mail campaigns to avoid the third-party mail integration.
+Some investors use BatchLeads for skip tracing and Driving for Dollars, then use AcquireDeeds for affordable data exports to power their mail campaigns.
 You're not locked into one platform.

 What about skip tracing?